-Published: 29/11/2021Conveyancing: a legal process by which the ownership of a property is transferred from one party to another.
+Published: 29/11/2021Conveyancing: a legal process by which property ownership is transferred from one party to another.

-Selling a property is often a lengthy, stressful, and confusing process, but employing a reputable conveyancer will ensure it runs as efficiently as possible.
+Selling a property in London is often lengthy, stressful, and confusing, but employing a reputable conveyancer will ensure it runs as efficiently as possible.

 Here's our guide to the conveyancing process: